What Is Polymerization?

 Generally, polymerization consists of three steps which include initiation, propagation, and termination.
-As for the reaction mechanism, the process of polymerization mainly involves two different methods.
-These include the step-growth mechanism and chain-growth mechanism.
+As for the reaction mechanism, the process of polymerization mainly involves two different methods, the step-growth mechanism and the chain-growth mechanism.

 Step Growth Polymerization

 In step-growth polymerization, the polymers are formed by the independent reaction between the functional groups of simple monomer units.
-In step-growth, each step may consist of a combination of two polymers having a different or same length to form a longer length molecule.
+In step-growth, each step may consist of a combination of two polymers having a different or the same length to form a longer-length molecule.

 - Nylon 66: This polymer is prepared under the condition of high pressure and temperature by the condensation polymerization of hexamethylenediamine with adipic acid.

-- Nylon 6: Prepared by heating of caprolactam with water under high temperature.
+- Nylon 6: It is prepared by heating caprolactam with water under high temperatures.
 It is used for tyre cords, fabrics and ropes.

 When dicarboxylic acids and diols undergo polycondensation, polyesters are formed.
-Prepared by heating a mixture of terephthalic acid and ethylene glycol at 460 k by using zinc acetate antimony trioxide as a catalyst.
-Dacron or terylene are the best-known examples for polyesters.
+They are prepared by heating a mixture of terephthalic acid and ethylene glycol at 460 k by using zinc acetate antimony trioxide as a catalyst.
+Dacron or terylene are the best-known examples of polyesters.
 And also they are used for glass reinforcing materials in safety helmets.

 In chain-growth polymerization, the molecules of the monomers are added together to form a large chain.
-The monomers adding maybe the same type or different.
+The monomers added may be the same type or different.
 Generally, alkenes, alkadienes and their derivatives are used.
-In this mode, lengthening of chains occurs as a result of the formation of either free radicals or ionic species.
+In this mode, the lengthening of chains occurs as a result of the formation of either free radicals or ionic species.

 Free Radical Mechanism

-Many of the monomers like alkenes or dienes and their derivatives are polymerized in the presence of free radicals.
-In the polymerization of ethene to polythene by heating or exposing to light by using a small amount of benzoyl peroxide initiator.
-The phenyl free radical formed by peroxide is added to the ethene double bond and hence formed a new larger free radical.
+Many of the monomers, like alkenes or dienes and their derivatives, are polymerized in the presence of free radicals.
+The polymerization of ethene to polythene is by heating or exposing it to light by using a small amount of benzoyl peroxide initiator.
+The phenyl free radical formed by peroxide is added to the ethene double bond and hence forms a new larger free radical.

 Also Read: Chemical Bonding

 It is called a chain initiation step.
-This newly formed radical will reacts with another molecule of ethene to form another new free radical and so on.
+This newly formed radical will react with another molecule of ethene to form another new free radical, and so on.
 This repeated formation of a new free radical is called chain propagation.
-Finally, at some stage, the polymerized product will be formed and this step is called a chain termination step.
-The steps are given below.
+Finally, at some stage, the polymerized product will be formed, and this step is called a chain termination step.
+The steps are detailed below.

 Polymerization Chemical Reaction

-When we talk about polymerization chemical reaction we are basically referring to a polymerization reaction of organic monomers.
-These monomers are in a solution which further consists of particles that will be coated with the formed polymer deposited on the particle surface.
+When we talk about polymerization chemical reactions, we basically refer to a polymerization reaction of organic monomers.
+These monomers are in a solution, which further consists of particles that will be coated with the formed polymer deposited on the particle surface.
 This leads to the formation of a coating layer.
-The reaction includes either monomer adsorption polymerization and emulsion polymerization.
+The reaction includes either monomer adsorption polymerization or emulsion polymerization.

 Preparation of Polymers

-We have two types of polyethylenes and they are given below:
+There are two types of polyethylenes, and they are given below: